[This article was originally published in March 2019 and has been updated and expanded.]

 Of course, this means that you’re going to have piles of empty bags, unwanted yard and garden items and maybe even old lawn furniture that you just don't want any more.

 And it’s likely that you may already have bags of yard waste, like branches, mulch or clippings, that kept piling up through the fall and winter.
-Having to take them to the dump is time consuming and burdensome – and that’s you even have a vehicle that can handle it all.
+This is what we often refer to as "bulk trash" and having to take them to the dump is time consuming and burdensome – and that’s assuming that you even have a vehicle that can handle it all.

 The Expert Team for Your Yard Debris